zilishen/documentation/content/nginx/admin-guide/installing-nginx/installing-nginx-docker.md

 <span id="nginx_plus_official_images"></span>
 ## Using official NGINX Plus Docker images

-Since NGINX Plus <a href="../../../releases/#r31">Release 31</a> you can get an NGINX Plus image from the official NGINX Plus Docker registry and upload it to your private registry.
+Since NGINX Plus NGINX Plus [Release 31]({{< ref "nginx/releases.md#r31" >}}) you can get an NGINX Plus image from the official NGINX Plus Docker registry and upload it to your private registry.

 The NGINX Plus Docker registry is available at `https://private-registry.nginx.com/v2/`.